-The Tower and Generator Technicians serve statewide to keep all VSP and UARC agency's communications operational.
-There are two tower crews; one in Richmond the other in Salem - who are tasked with maintaining & inspecting all antenna structures annually, install land mobile and microwave antennas, maintain and repair all emergency generators in support of continued operations due to power outages, maintain and repair tower lighting systems, and operate year round in all types of weather.
+The Tower and Generator Technicians serve statewide to keep all communications operational.
+There are two tower crews; one in Richmond and the other in Salem - who are tasked with maintaining & inspecting all antenna structures annually, installing land mobile and microwave antennas, and maintaining and repairing tower lighting systems.
+They are also responsible for maintaining and repairing all emergency generators to support continued operations due to power outages.
+The technicians operate year-round in all types of weather.